 Lastly, having a normal weight, not under weight or overweight, gives you a decreased risk of infectious disease mortality.

-- No smoking – there has never been a better time to quit
+- No smoking.
+If you're hooked, there has never been a better time to quit than today.

-- Make healthy lifestyle choices with your diet, and take this extra time at home to begin shedding those extra lbs
+- Make healthy lifestyle choices with your diet, and take this extra time at home to begin shedding those extra pounds.

 Daniel Edwards, DC